kevinniland/MD5-message-digest-algorithm/README.md

 * Once compiled, simply enter the name of the compiled program on the command line to run it: `.\md5`.
 * Once ran, the user will be presented with a menu.
 They have the option of specifying a file to hash (starter files are located in the `files` directory), specifying a string to hash, or to exit the program.
    1. To hash a file, choose option 1 and then enter the path to the file (to use one of the files provided, enter `files/name-of-file.txt` when prompted (for example, to hash the file containing the letters of the alphabet, enter `files/alphabet.txt` when prompted).
-   2. To hash a string, choose option 2 and ...
+   2. To hash a string, choose option 2 and enter a string (currently only supports entering one word, not a sentence).
+This string will then be written to file, at which point it will be automatically hashed and the result will be printed out.
    3. To exit the program, choose option 3.
 * Once a file or string is chosen to hash, the output of the hash will be printed to screen.
 As the starter files contain test suites defined on page 21 of the [MD5 Message-Digest Algorithm memo](https://tools.ietf.org/html/rfc1321), the output can be quickly verified.
 Alternatively, if the user wishes to specify their own string/message, the output can be verified using the [Online MD5 Hash Generator & SHA1 Hash Generator](http://onlinemd5.com/).